Opportunities for Assistantships and Internships

 Once a department has decided who they wish to hire, and the student has agreed to accept the position, complete the graduate assistant appointment letter and have the student sign it.
 The next step in the hiring process is to click the graduate assistant hiring process below to enter the appropriate information into SharePoint.
 A scanned copy of the offer letter with the student’s signature signifying acceptance must be provided in electronic format to the Graduate School office.

 GAs are expected to be hired and working within three class days of the beginning of a semester.

 GAs are provided a salary on a regular periodic basis as compensation for the service provided each term of the appointment and provided a waiver of tuition and associated maintenance fees.
-Full-time awards for the 2013-2014 academic year include a $3,500 stipend and maintenance fee waiver (9 hrs) per semester for the fall and spring semesters.
+Full-time awards for the 2017-2018 academic year include a $3,500 stipend and maintenance fee waiver (nine hours per semester) for the fall and spring semesters.
 Graduate assistantships awarded in the summer would have a prorated stipend and tuition waiver.
-In the 2013-2014 academic year, the total value of a full-time assistantship for in-state residents is slightly more than $14,000 and $29,000 for out-of-state residents.
-Students will be responsible for additional course fees beyond those fees that are customarily included in courses, for example, online courses offered through New College or coded as X2.
+In the 2017-2018 academic year, the total value of a full-time assistantship for in-state residents is slightly more than $14,000 and $29,000 for out-of-state residents.
+Students will be responsible for additional course fees beyond those fees customarily included in courses, for example, online courses offered through New College or coded as X2.

-GAs hired in the summer must register for the 12 week summer term or in each 6 week term.
+GAs hired in the summer must register for the 12-week summer term or in each six-week term.